18F/join.tts.gsa.gov/pages/federal-job-posting.md

 > **Take away:** Look for a match to your skills and experience in this
 > section, and determine if you could fulfill the key objectives.

-## Basic Information
+### Basic Information

 This section gets into some of the technical details of a federal job posting.
 Here’s what to look for in each section:

 **Job announcement number:** Applicants claiming veteran status will need this number to submit their veterans’ preference documents.
-Other applications will not need to use this number during the application process.
+Other applicants will not need to use this number during the application process.

 **Opening and closing period for this job application:** Pay close